Cyp9715/Whisper-subtitle/README.md

 ## Notes

 * A minimum of **16GB VRAM** is recommended to achieve high-quality subtitle materials.
-* Whisper inherently has issues with generating precise timestamps.
+* Whisper has issues with generating precise timestamps.
 As a result, accurate timestamps may not always be produced, and a review is necessary.
 * In certain languages, the **large-v2** model outperforms the **large-v3** model.
 This is influenced by the pseudo-labeled training method.
 For example, tests have confirmed that the large-v2 model delivers stronger performance for Japanese.